Paul Curreri: Charlottesville

 Attending the debut of the King of My Living Room songwriter series in Charlottesville in 2001, Curreri decided to make his home there.
 The original group of Charlottesville songwriters that launched this series of live shows included such artists as Brady Earnhart, Danny Schmidt, Stratton Salidis, Jan Smith, Lance Brenner, Browning Porter, and Jeff Romano.
 The concept resulted in a number of concerts, many of which Curreri would join in on – including the reunion/finale in November 2007 at the Gravity Lounge in Charlottesville.

 Schmidt, Curreri, and songwriter/guitarist Devon Sproule became housemates – with Paul and Devon marrying in May 2005.
 Curreri later wrote and recorded a letter in song form to Danny, who responded with "Two Guitars", which he began performing live in 2009.
 Schmidt recorded his fifth album Little Grey Sheep (2008) in the Curreri/Sproule home, with Curreri serving as production engineer.

-Curreri had met while Devon was performing at a show in Charlottesville when Curreri leaped on stage to add vocals to a Johnny Cash song she was singing.
+Curreri and Devon met while Devon was performing at a show in Charlottesville and Curreri leapt on stage to add vocals to a Johnny Cash song she was singing.
 In Charlottesville, the now-defunct Gravity Lounge became something of a home venue for both.
 Curreri gave the first official concert at that venue.
 Many times over the years he and Sproule performed together there, receiving particular acclaim for their Valentine's Day duets.

 Curreri contributed electric guitar on his wife's backup bands.
 They both tour and perform in the UK extensively, where they have developed a considerable following.